 Display diplomas or replacement diplomas may be ordered online after graduation.
 For more information, visit the Office of the Registrar's Diplomas webpage.

 Enrollment & Degree Certification

-Using MyCUInfo, students may print an official enrollment certification at no charge.
-Certification of enrollment is available after the third week of classes of a semester.
+Through Buff Portal, students may print an official enrollment certification at no charge.
+Advanced registration enrollment verifications are available to students enrolled in at least a half-time enrollment status for an upcoming term up to three weeks prior to the term.
+Official certification of enrollment is available after the third week of classes of a semester.
 This certification may be for car insurance, loan deferments, medical coverage, scholarship purposes, etc. The Office of the Registrar can provide written confirmation of registration, enrollment or degree status upon request by current or former students.

 CU Boulder has authorized the National Student Clearinghouse (NSC) to act as its agent for purposes of third party enrollment and degree verification.
 The NSC verifies degrees and enrollment for students who have not placed a privacy restriction on their academic record.
 The student's name when enrolled, social security number or student ID, and date of birth will be required for identification purposes for enrollment or degree verification.
 All third parties should contact the National Student Clearinghouse by phone or visit its web site for current enrollment and degree verification information, instructions and fees.

 University policy determines the academic enrollment status and federal regulation determines the financial aid enrollment status.
 CU Boulder is required to report enrollment based on the financial aid enrollment status to the NSC.
-Please refer to the Office of the Registrar's enrollment status grid to determine your academic/financial aid enrollment status.
+Please refer to the Office of the Registrar's enrollment status grid on the Check Your Enrollment Status webpage to determine your academic/financial aid enrollment status.

 Students may also obtain verification of degree by ordering an official transcript or requesting an official degree certification through the Office of the Registrar.